phonchi/Basic-Side-Channel-Framework/README.md

 - Follow the wiki page or the SAKURAG manual to do a quick capture, and save the results as raw states
 - Now you can manipulate the trace like http://nbviewer.jupyter.org/github/phonchi/chipwhisperer/blob/master/testchip.ipynb

+## Development
+- Use Tools/make_ise to manage your projects
+- The samples project for target control hardware are in the Target_Hardware folder
+- More detail can be found in the wiki page